hughbrien/optimization_testing/simple-application/README.md

 Migrate from Not Optimized to 100% Optimized

-blue
+- cblue
-green
+- green
-grey
+- grey
-orange
+- orange
-red
+- red
-yellow
+- yellow